A program of Green Mountain United Way

 Who benefits from this program?

 The primary beneficiaries are the clients whose life issues are impacted or complicated by financial issues and who receive financial coaching to help change those outcomes.
-The secondary benefits go to staff who are trained.
-This information will help these staff members become more financially stable and be more able to navigate financial issues in their own lives while also increasing their skillset and tools they have to help their clients succeed.
-Your organization will benefit from the improved knowledge and practice of both staff and clients and will have access to program data (improvements in credit scores, savings rates, etc.
+The secondary benefits go to individuals trained as coaches.
+This information will help these staff members become more financially stable and be more able to navigate financial issues in their own lives while also increasing their skill set and tools they have to help their clients succeed.
+Your organization will benefit from the improved knowledge and practice of both staff and clients and will have access to program data (improvements in credit scores, savings rates, etc.) to use toward your own tracking.

 What is the commitment?

-We ask that all Financial Coaches in our first class attend the 3-day training in October, one day in December, and participate in one-on-ones with the Master Coach ad monthly peer-to-peer meetings.
-While we understand that 4 days of training is a challenge for many direct service staff, we believe that the benefits of having a fully-trained Financial Coach (or two) on your organizations ability to deliver services will outweigh the scheduling challenge.
+We ask that all Financial Coaches in our first class attend the 3-day training, participate in one-on-ones with the Master Coach, and monthly peer-to-peer meetings.
+While we understand that 4 days of training is a challenge for many direct service staff, we believe that the benefits of having a fully-trained Financial Coach (or two) on your organization’s ability to deliver services will outweigh the scheduling challenge.

 What does it cost?

-There is only a fee to participate in classes, this helps us cover our costs and ensures high quality instruction.
-Currently, that fee is $25 per day for full day classes and $100 for the 4-day training.
-There is no charge for program participants beyond the training fee.
+There is only a fee to participate in classes, this helps us cover our costs and ensures high-quality instruction.
+Currently, that fee is $150 for the 4-day training ($37.50 per day).
+There is no charge for program participants beyond the training fees, though there are fees for additional training.

 How do I become a Financial Coach?